ThalesGroup/ciphertrust-manager-prometheus-grafana-example/README.md

   User information requries CipherTrust Manager version 2.11.0 or higher.

+  Capacity management (number of keys and subdomains by domains, and number of orphaned keys by domains) requries CipherTrust Manager version 2.22.0 or higher.

 - CipherTrust Manager HTTP Traffic

   This dashboard shows statistics about the HTTP API such as the numbers of